gordonguthrie/frankensteinbill/docs/explanatory_notes/overview_of_standard_data_operations.md

 By an large we should move towards having as little data operations in legislation as possible.
 We should state intent - what we are trying to achieve - on the face of the bill.

 Standard permissions, retention, weeding, audit and other operations should be defined in a stand alone piece of legislation which can then be refered to in numerous pieces of legislation.

+But having harmony in the legislation is not enough to build a high-functioning digital state, the information that is held on data needs to including deep technical information.

+It is trivial to enable state body A to use state body B's data in law.
+But if state body B doesn't have the appropriate infrastructure for digital sharing (indexing, APIs, a mechanism for issuing and manageing API keys and authorisation, an underlying technical platform that can be exposed to the internet, etc, etc) then this is a recipe of increasing cost, complexity and dirty data.
+Without the technical wherewithal documents will be printed out from system B and sent to be retyped into system A.

 Moving data out of legislation requires a trade-off tho - as access to data, reuse of it, recourse to being on or off a database are of central concern to the parliament.